 3. How to Always Make a Great First Impression

-Let’s be honest: I’m sure you have been on your way to an event, a party or a conference, and have been thinking of how you could make a great first impression.
+Let’s be honest: I’m sure you have been on your way to an a party or date, and have been thinking of how you could make a great first impression.

 When it comes to this aspect, many people focus on what they’re going to say first.
 Truth bomb is that first impressions have nothing to do with what you say.